Skip to main content

 Creating translation keys

-You'll be presented with the key editor where you can assign key name, base language value, platforms, and other attributes.
-Learn more about the key editor in the corresponding guide.
+You'll be presented with the key editor where you can assign the key name, base language value, platforms, and other attributes.
+Learn more in the Key editor article.

 Keys can also be created when uploading translation files, importing content from third-party services by using Lokalise apps, and when using certain API endpoints.